Slipbox workflow

 In Emacs Org-mode, tagging is a wild-goose chase.
 Don't tag just because there is a "tag" system.
 From what I read, it's different from the "tag" system in most slipbox software, like Roam Research, which have something they call "tags", but they're just a different way to write links.
 A close Org equivalent would be a page that starts with a hash symbol, i.e. the hash symbol forms part of the title—end of story.

-When you need a real Org tag, you'll know.
+When you need an actual Org tag, you'll know.

-Example: I use Org tags to filter out some notes when I run org-publish.
+Example: I use Org tags to filter out some notes when I run org-publish to make this website.
 Tags can also mark org-drill flashcards, or mark stub-pages so I can grey out their links.
-So, strictly technical purposes, not to do with classifying the content in a way that matters for exploration ("math", "literature", that kind of category, don't do it).
+So, strictly technical purposes, not to do with classifying the content in a way that matters for exploration ("math", "literature", that kind of category, don't use Org tags for that).

 Pros of hierarchy